The IAX configuration file (iax.conf) contains

 iax.conf file, by preceding the comment text with the

-semicolon character (;
+semicolon character (;).
+Everything to

 the right of the semicolon will be ignored.
 Feel free to use comments